BrunitoNFT/LABA---Node/README.md

-Please to init and run the project run the following commands:
+Execute the following commands in the terminal to execute homework tests:

 - npm install
 - npm test